MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 ### C++17: Rewording inheriting constructors

 [P0136R1](https://wg21.link/p0136r1) specifies that a **`using`** declaration that names a constructor now makes the corresponding base class constructors visible to initializations of the derived class, rather than declaring more derived class constructors.
 This rewording is a change from C++14.
-In Visual Studio 2017 version 15.7 and later, in **`/std:c++17`** mode, code that is valid in C++14 and uses inheriting constructors may not be valid, or may have different semantics.
+In Visual Studio 2017 version 15.7 and later, in **`/std:c++17`** mode and later, code that is valid in C++14 and uses inheriting constructors may not be valid, or may have different semantics.

 The following example shows C++14 behavior: